Structure of endothelial glycocalyx and its activation of vascular muscle relaxation via nitric oxide (NO) in response to increased shear force3,6

 Its functions in vascular and micro-vascular health include:

 The endothelial glycocalyx is a delicate structure and can be damaged under many conditions.
-The primary contributors to breakdown of the endothelial glycocalyx are high blood glucose, oxidative stress (such as smoking) and inflammation.
+The primary contributors to breakdown of the endothelial glycocalyx are high blood glucose, oxidative stress and inflammation.
 Pathologies associated with impaired endothelial glycocalyx include:

 The primary active ingredient in Arterosil® is derived from a rare green seaweed.